DataDog/test-visibility-install-script/README.md

 A script that installs Datadog tracing libraries and prints environment variables necessary for configuring [Datadog Test Optimization](https://docs.datadoghq.com/tests/).
 The variables are printed in the following format: variableName=variableValue

-Supported languages are .NET, Java, Javascript, and Python.
+Supported languages are .NET, Java, Javascript, Python, and Ruby.

 ## About Datadog Test Optimization